cherbert/fabricmod/README.md

 # fabricmod

-My attempt to lean Minecraft modding using Fabric
+My attempt to learn Minecraft modding using Fabric